-It is because of four of these people that I am writing this post.
+It is because of some of these people that I ended up in Mazury.

-Day one saw me waking up at Nadia’s apartment in the centre of Warsaw (Warszawa).
-After we’d quickly showered and got some things together, we met Paul, Tomek and Sasza in Sasza’s car downstairs and embarked on the four hour journey to Masuria.
+Day one saw me waking up at Nadia’s apartment in the centre of Warsaw.
+After we’d quickly showered and got some things together, we met Paul, Tomek and Sasza in Sasza’s car downstairs and embarked on the four hour journey from Warsaw to Mazury.
 Despite its length, the drive passed quickly.
-It was lovely to see the boys again after such a long time, and we all chattered excitedly and sang along to Disco Polo (which is the only music to listen to when in Poland), taking a break halfway to eat lunch at a lovely little restaurant (I opted for steak tartare if anyone is wondering).
+It was lovely to see the boys again after such a long time, and we all chattered excitedly and sang along to Disco Polo (which is the only music to listen to when in Poland), making a pitstop halfway to eat lunch at a lovely little restaurant (I opted for steak tartare if anyone is wondering).

 We arrived at Port Sztynort in the early evening and were met by the final member of our group, Marek, who had been eagerly awaiting our arrival since early afternoon.
-Port Sztynort is the biggest port in Masuria, and some say it was the first ever harbour on the Masurian lakes.
-After having a tour of our ten man boat (which was really no more than an 8 man boat but you know), our first task was to go and buy some food at the local shop.
-Marek had already been shopping, but being the quintessential Pole that he is, he’d stocked up on sausages, beer, vodka and not a whole lot else and so the slightly more sensible ones among us decided that we’d need a little more to sustain ourselves over the next three days.
+Port Sztynort is the biggest port in Mazury, and some say it was the first ever harbour on the Mazurian lakes.
+After having a tour of our “ten man boat” (we were 6 and we only just managed!), our first task was to go and buy some food at the local shop.
+Marek had already been shopping, but being the quintessential Pole that he is, he’d stocked up on sausages, vodka and not a whole lot else and so the slightly more sensible ones among us decided that we’d need a little more to sustain ourselves over the next three days.

 Once we had the necessary supplies, we headed back to the boat and we were off – kinda.
-For the first night, Marek and Paul decided that we should have a little sail within the port to learn the ropes (YES LITERALLY LEARN THE ROPES – MIND BLOWN) and watch the breathtaking sunset before mooring up for the night and beginning our adventure properly the following day.
+For the first night, Marek and Paul decided that we should have a little sail within the port to show us the ropes (YES LITERALLY SHOW US THE ROPES – MIND BLOWN) and watch the breathtaking sunset before mooring up for the night and beginning our adventure properly the following day.

-After spending a couple of hours sailing around the lake (and drinking a few beers of course), we headed back to shore and went to the on-site restaurant, where we ordered pizza, sank a couple more beers and made our way back to the boat to continue the party.
+After spending a couple of hours sailing around the lake (and drinking a few beers of course), we headed back to shore and went to the on-site restaurant (there are many camping resorts in Mazury) where we ordered pizza, sank a couple more beers and made our way back to the boat to continue the party.
 Perhaps because it was the first night, most people went to bed relatively early, and so Marek and I polished off a bottle of vodka between us (god damn you wściekły pies) before hitting the hay ourselves.

 Something that made our exploration of the bunker especially bone chilling was the condition that it was in.
 While certain parts of the bunker had been renovated in order to form an exhibition, the vast majority of it stands untouched, with crumbling walls, dripping pipes and ghostly echoes.
 Despite the Red Army using tonnes of explosives to try and destroy the complex in 1945, most of the buildings were only partially destroyed due to their immense size and reinforced structures.

-(A small sidenote that I would like to make here is that the on-site shop of the Wolf’s Lair is filled with Nazi memorabilia, and many of the visitors were posing and laughing with the German weapons that were on display.
+A small sidenote that I would like to make here is that the on-site shop of the Wolf’s Lair is filled with Nazi memorabilia, and many of the visitors were posing and laughing with the German weapons that were on display.
 To say that this was in bad taste is of course a huge understatement.
-I am working on a more detailed post about this kind of behaviour at sites such as this, but for now, let it just be said that while it is certainly an interesting (and even important) place to visit, the Wolf’s Lair is not a ‘tourist attraction’ and should not be treated as such.)
+I do have a more detailed post about this kind of behaviour at sites such as this, but for now, let it just be said that while it is certainly an interesting (and even important) place to visit, the Wolf’s Lair is not a ‘tourist attraction’ and should not be treated as such.

-That night everyone stayed up later and there were more mad dogs, more laughing and more sea shanties.
+That night everyone stayed up later and there were more wściekły pies (which translates to mad dogs in English), more laughing and more sea shanties.

 I kissed a frog.